giampaolo/psleak/README.md

 - `VirtualAlloc()` without `VirtualFree()` (Windows)
 - `HeapCreate()` without `HeapDestroy()` (Windows)

-Memory usage is noisy and influenced by the OS, allocator, and garbage collector.
-Therefore, a detected memory increase triggers repeated retests with an increasing number of calls.
-If memory continues to grow, a `MemoryLeakError` exception is raised.
+Because memory usage is noisy and influenced by the OS, allocator, and garbage collector, the function is called repeatedly with an increasing number of invocations.
+If memory usage continues to grow across runs, it is marked as a leak and a `MemoryLeakError` exception is raised.

-This mechanism is not perfect and cannot guarantee correctness, but it greatly helps catch **deterministic leaks** in native C extensions modules.

 ### Unclosed resource detection